Pitarou/coach-a-aptitude-test/README.md

 The specification clearly states that the list will be non-empty, so I have made no attempt to handle empty lists.

-Furthermore, the type signature for the interface suggests that my code should not raise exceptions.
-I have therefore decided to handle out-of-range values of *rank* by normalising them to the maximum or minimum acceptable values.
-For instance, if rank is -10, my code normalizes it to 0.
-If rank is 1000, and the list is of length 10, my code normalizes rank to 9.
+The type signature for the interface suggests that my code should not raise exceptions.
+I have therefore decided to handle out-of-range values by raising or lowering them to the nearest acceptable value.

+E.g. if *rank* is -10, it is treated as 0.

+If *rank* is 10 and *array* is {1, 3, 2}, *rank* is treated as 2
+(*array.length - 1*)

 Algorithm
 ---------

-Time complexity: *n* log *n*
+ * time complexity: O(*n* log *n*)

-Space complexity: *n*
+ * space complexity: O(*n*)

-Where *n* is the size of the array.
+where *n* is the size of the array.

-I have chosen "the simplest solution that can work".
+This is "the simplest solution that can possibly work".
 My code:

- - copies the array
+ - copies the array (so that the original array will not be affected)
  - sorts the copied array, from lowest to highest
  - returns the element at index *array.length - rank - 1*